Skywatcher Quattro Coma Corrector

 This Hungarian Made Coma Corrector is an optical accessory you will appreciate if you wish to do astroimaging with your f/4 imaging Newtonian scope.
 All classical Newtonian telescopes suffer from some coma problems because they have only a single parabolic mirror which does all of the ray focusing work!
 This is fundamental to the optical principles involved.

 Coma is an optical aberration which is usually observed in off-axis images formed by a telescope with a parabolic focusing system.
 Stars located off-axis or near the edges of the field seem to have a comet-like appearance instead of being round.
 Astronomers who do mainly visual observing can usually overlook some coma in their field.
 But when you do astroimaging with your equipment, coma will become a nuisance rather quickly as you expect your stellar images to appear round or pointed.
 For best results with your f/4 Quattro Imaging Newtonian scope, use the Sky-Watcher Quattro Coma Corrector to completely eliminate that annoying coma aberration.

-This coma corrector by GPU is made with FPL51 and Schott glass and therefore features extra low dispersion imaging performance.
+This coma corrector made by GPU Optics with FPL51 and Schott glass and therefore features extra low dispersion imaging performance.
 The use of the Coma Corrector requires 55 mm of back focus and an image cone with an f/4 focal ratio because of its inherent design

 Required spacing distance

 - F=600mm, working distance = 51.66mm

 - F=800mm, working distance = 53.66mm

 - F=1000mm, working distance = 55.0mm

 For Canon Full Frame/APS-C, It Require Additional 8mm-11mm Spacing